Nurota

-Nurota (sometimes spelled as Nurata, Nurota, Нурота; Нурато; Нурата) is a city and seat of Nurota District in Navoiy Region in Uzbekistan.
+Nurota (sometimes spelled as Nurata, Nurota, Нурота; Нурато; Нурата) is a city and the seat of Nurota District in Navoiy Region in Uzbekistan.
 Its population is 32,300 (2016).

 History

 Nurota was founded as the ancient town Nur, in 327 BC by Alexander the Great.
 The remains of his military fortress in the south of the town are still to be seen today and the water supply system that Alexander had installed is still partially used.

-The fortress consisted of several parts, with Shahristan (the inner town) 500×500 meters in size, which was surrounded at that with a large wall and towers.
+The fortress consisted of several parts, with Shahristan (the inner town) 500×500 meters in size, which was surrounded by a large wall and towers.
 The construction of a fortress at Nurota had a definite purpose, as the town was set in a strategic place at the border between an agricultural area and a wild steppe.
 This area is mentioned in several historical chronicles as an important strategic area convenient for gathering an army before attacking neighboring lands and as a place of refuge for rebels and outcasts.

 There are several stories about the origin and the name of the area.
-The town is built by Alexander the Great in the 4th century BC and corresponds to the Nur Forts.
+The town was built by Alexander the Great in the 4th century BC and corresponds to the Nur Forts.
 The cultural layer in this region approaches the age of 40,000 years, according to archeological excavations.
-The spring, known as Chashma, was meant to be the key explanation for this place for settlement.
+The spring, known as Chashma, was meant to be the key explanation for this place of settlement.